 You are a new person with a new identity and relationship status.
-Not only this you just lost the person who was once so dear to you.
-You’re suddenly in a new place, surrounded with the memories from the past, reminiscing of the happy times you spent with your ex-spouse.
+Not only this, you lost the person who was once so dear to you.
+You’re suddenly in a new place, surrounded by the memories from the past, reminiscing of the happy times you spent with your ex-spouse.

-You begin to feel as if you failed for not be able to keep your marriage together or as if you just didn’t do your best to keep it intact.
+You begin to feel as if you failed by not being able to keep your marriage together or as if you didn’t do your best to keep it intact.
 You begin to isolate yourself from others out of fear of being questioned and ridiculed and get paranoid at the thought of any future relationship.